apache/accumulo-website/README.md

 This action will produce a `webdev` image, with all the website's build prerequisites preinstalled.
-When a container is run from this image, it will perform a `jekyll serve` command with the polling option enabled, so that changes you make locally will be immediately reflected.
+When a container is run from this image, it will perform a `jekyll serve` command with the polling option enabled, so that changes you make locally will be immediately reflected after reloading the page in your browser.

 When you run a container using the webdev image, your current working directory will be mounted, so that any changes made by the build inside